bibekkadel/Bike-Sharing_Google_Data_Analytics_Certificate_Capstone/README.md

 # Bike-Sharing_Google_Data_Analytics_Certificate_Capstone
-Google Data Analytics Professional Certificate (Capstone Project) : Case Study: How Does a Bike-Share Navigate Speedy Success?
+This is the Google Data Analytics Professional Certificate Capstone Project.
+The name of the project is, " How Does a Bike-Share Navigate Speedy Success? " In this project, I have used Python to perform some analysis that could help the marketing team develop marketing strategy accordingly.